It is a misuse of our power to take responsibility for solving problems that belong to others.

 - Manage and optimize the flow of value through the ART and Solution Train using various tools, such as the Program and Solution Kanbans and other information radiators

-- Establish and communicate the annual calendars for Iterations and Program Increments (PI)
+- Establish and communicate the annual calendars for Iterations and Program Increments (PIs)

-- Facilitate PI Planning readiness via fostering the preparation of Vision and Backlogs, and via Pre- and Post-PI Planning meetings
+- Facilitate PI Planning readiness by fostering the preparation of Vision and Backlogs, and through Pre- and Post-PI Planning meetings

 - Facilitate the PI planning event

-- Aggregate Team PI Objectives into Program PI Objectives (the RTE) and publish them for visibility and transparency
+- Summarize Team PI Objectives into Program PI Objectives (the RTE) and publish them for visibility and transparency

-- Aggregate program PI objectives into Solution PI Objectives (the STE) and publish them for visibility and transparency
+- Summarize program PI objectives into Solution PI Objectives (the STE) and publish them for visibility and transparency

-- Assist with execution and Feature/Capability completion tracking (see Metrics)
+- Assist tracking the execution of features and capabilities (see Metrics)

-- Facilitate periodic synchronization meetings, including the ART sync at the Program Level and the VS sync for Solution Trains
+- Facilitate periodic synchronization meetings, including the ART sync at the Program Level and the value stream sync for Solution Trains

 - Coach leaders, teams, and Scrum Masters in Lean-Agile practices and mindsets